 Several caveats apply depending on the specific table rules encountered in a casino.
 The presence of "Dealer Hits Soft 17" (H17) rules increases the house edge by roughly 0.2% compared to "Dealer Stands on Soft 17" (S17) rules.
 This shift alters the optimal move for certain hands, meaning a generic strategy chart may be slightly inaccurate for specific table variations.

 The effectiveness of the system also depends on the payout for a natural blackjack.
 A 3:2 payout is the gold standard; however, many US casinos now offer 6:5 payouts.
-This change alone increases the house edge by about 1.39% (not confirmed), effectively neutralizing much of the advantage gained by using a basic strategy guide.
+This change alone increases the house edge by about 1.39%, effectively neutralizing much of the advantage gained by using a basic strategy guide.

 Strict discipline is required to avoid "gut feeling" plays.
 Emotional decisions, such as chasing losses by doubling down on a weak hand, typically accelerate bankroll depletion.
 Success relies on the mechanical application of the math regardless of previous outcomes.